-Crisis Management Actions are to be taken during and subsequent to any emergency that may have psychological impact on students and staff, such as act of violence; death of a student or staff member; earthquake or other natural disaster; serious environmental problem; or ethnic and racial tensions.
+Crisis management at TEACH PS specifies actions during and subsequent to any emergency that may have a psychological impact on students and staff.
 Emergencies like those described above usually produce one or more of the following conditions:

-- Temporary disruption of regular school functions and routines. - Significant interference with ability of students and staff to focus on learning. - Physical and/or psychological injury to students and staff. - Concentrated attention from community and news media.
+• Temporary disruption of regular school functions and routines.

+- Significant interference with the ability of students and staff to focus on learning. - Physical and/or psychological injury to students and staff. - Concentrated attention from the community and news media.

-As a result of such emergencies, students and staff may exhibit variety of psychological reactions.
-As soon as physical safety of those involved has been insured, attention must turn to meeting emotional and psychological needs of students and staff.
+As a result of such emergencies, students and staff may exhibit a variety of psychological reactions.
+As soon as the physical safety of those involved has been insured, attention must turn to meeting the emotional and psychological needs of students and staff.